 |Major Clients||Facebook, Instagram, UberEats, Airbnb||JustWatch, Untapped, Cryptochange, Pacifica, Nationwide, etc.|

 We cannot arrive at a definite conclusion on this.
-For performance and near-native experience, Web Development Company should use React Native.
+For performance and near-native experience, you should contact React JS Development Company.
 If the priority is developing an app fast at a low budget, then you should use Ionic.

 You should also consider other factors.